 We update all our guides regularly.
 If you are researching the Diesel Emissions scandal or compensation and we haven't got an exact guide that helps you, keep coming back as we update daily.

 Fuel is burned to power a car.
 This process of combustion leaves behind some harmful, toxic chemicals.
 When diesel is burned, you’re left with nitrogen oxide.
 Nitrogen oxide is a greenhouse gas that can damage the ozone layer, allowing dangerous UV light to make its way through our atmosphere.
-Nitrogen oxide can also impact people by affecting their eyes and their lungs, leading to respiratory problem and aggravating breathing conditions.
+Nitrogen oxide can also impact people by affecting their eyes and their lungs, leading to the respiratory problem and aggravating breathing conditions.

 To use cars powered by diesel fuel, these emissions must be accepted.
 Usually, though, they’re kept to low levels through vehicle emissions tests.
 Cars are checked to make sure that the emissions are at a low level, minimising harm to people and the planet when you drive your Mercedes-Benz car.